Testing for Candida Albicans Infection

 The more strings and cloudiness, and the faster they develop, the greater the candida overgrowth.

-This test requires just a small drop of blood to provide an accurate diagnosis within five minutes.
+This simple home test requires just a small drop of blood to provide an accurate diagnosis within five minutes.

-This is a test we highly recommend for anyone who has or suspects they have Candida.
-It is easy to use and accurately detects not only the presence Candida albicans, but also the antibodies of the four common Candida species: C.albicans, C.glabrata, C.tropicalisi and C.parapsiloiss.
+This is a convenient home test we highly recommend for anyone who has or suspects they have Candida.
+It is easy to use and accurately detects not only the presence Candida albicans, but also the antibodies of the four common Candida species: Candida albicans, Candida glabrata, Candida tropicalisi and Candida parapsiloiss.

 The CanDia5 home Candida test kit provides accurate results due to the usage of the most reliable testing source: your blood.
 Candida albicans is a yeast or fungus that is present in the intestinal and genital tracts of every healthy individual.
 But if the Candida proliferates and its populations become disproportionate to the other 400 or so ‘friendly’ bacteria strains in the intestine, it becomes Candidiasis – or a Candida Yeast Infection.